-Read the Operation and Maintenance Instruction Manual carefully before starting, operating, maintaining, fuelling or servicing the machine.
+Read the Operator's manual carefully before starting, operating, maintaining, fuelling or servicing the machine.

 Carefully read the explanation to each and all safety signs in the special section of this Manual before starting, operating, maintaining, fuelling or servicing the machine.